Pressio/pressio4py/docs/pages/demos/demo5.md

 We compare here maskdd Galerkin and masked LSPG.

-@m_class{m-block m-warning}

-@par Warning
-Note that using the mask to mimic hyper-reduction is only helpful to assess the accuracy but not the computational performance.
-This is because the "masked" problem still requires the FOM to compute the full kernels.
-Hyper-reduction becomes computationally very efficient if implemented without the mask, which we will show in subsequent demo.

 ## Main function
 The main function of the demo is the following:
 ```py